- Carne Collective Meats Review – Exploring Argentinian Beef - September 22, 2022

 After going through their huge selection, you may feel conflicted by all the options.
 I know I was the first time I browsed their website.
 Luckily, Fossil Farms understands that everyone who comes across their products may be new to the various types of exotic game meats.

 Keeping their new customers in mind, on the very front page of their website they put a handy dandy button that displays “New to Game Meats.”
 By clicking this snazzy little button, you are brought to a new page that makes recommendations based on more common meats.

-For example, if you like Angus beef they recommend (in order of mild to strongest flavor) yak, bison, Piedmontese beef, ostrich, Wagyu beef, elk, venison, and emu.
+For example, if you like Angus beef they recommend (in order of mild to strongest flavor) yak, bison (a variety of buffalo meat), Piedmontese beef, ostrich, Wagyu beef, elk, venison, and emu.
 Or if you like chicken they recommend, turkey, quail, rabbit, pheasant, squab, and goose.